elpachongco/elpachongco.github.io/content/post/2023-11-12-blog-redesign-checklist/index.md

 - [ ] Code snippets must have a built-in header for filename.
 - [ ]  Static site search (like papermod)
 - [ ] Captions for each image
+- [ ] Post thumbnails
+  - [ ] Get a post's first image file and use as thumbnail
+  - [ ] If not present, use a default thumbnail
+  - [ ] Allow setting custom thumbnail in frontmatter/settings

 ## Optional